jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

     }
 ```

+> This specific event
+`UnavailabilitySlotAdded` is known as the creation event that calls the constructor of the entity and instantiates the instance of the entity.
+Any other events simply set the internal state of the entity.

 When a new entity is created, it must be constructed with a class factory method that includes the `RootEventHandler rootEventHandler`.
 This handler is later used by the entity to raise events to its parent/ancestor root aggregate when they originate from the entity.

-> Instantiating an entity using a constructor directly is not permitted from outside of the domain.
+> Instantiating an entity using a constructor directly is not permitted from outside of the aggregate root.

 This class factory is unlikely to be given any additional parameters that are mandatory to construct the entity since the data it will need will likely come from the domain events that are relayed to it from the aggregate.

 Any additional parameters that are needed at creation time must be validated to maintain the integrity of the state of the aggregate.

-> Remember: An aggregate (as a whole, which includes all its child/descendant entities and value objects) must be in a valid state at all times.
+> Remember: An aggregate (as a whole, which includes all of its child/descendant entities and value objects) and they must all be in a valid state at all times.

-> Note: The entity will create its own `Id` value (using the `IIdentifierFactory`), and it will initialize its initial in-memory state.
+> Note: The entity will create its own `Id` value (using the
+`IIdentifierFactory`), and it will initialize its initial in-memory state with its "creation" event.

 For example, a typical entity class factory creation method might look like this: